behreajj/AseSlicesTool/README.md

 This script was created with Aseprite version 1.3.5 on Windows 10.
 In the screen shot above, the theme is default dark with 100% UI scaling and 200% screen scaling.
 Due to the size of the dialog, a theme with 100% scaling is recommended.

 If you would like to report a problem with the script, please see this repo's Issues section.
-I make no guarantees that I will be able to resolve any problems.
+I make no assurances that I will be able to resolve any problems.
 If you would like more info on running Aseprite in debug mode, see the command line interface (CLI) [documentation](https://aseprite.org/docs/cli/#debug).

 ## Download